 Multisystemic Therapy (MST)

 MST has been demonstrated to be successful in helping young people age 12 to 17 who display serious antisocial behaviors and are at-risk of placement out of the home due to their behaviors.
-Youth Villages practices MST in North Carolina, Washington, D.C. and Dothan, Alabama.
+Youth Villages practices MST in North Carolina and Washington, D.C.

 Preparing Adolescents for Adulthood (PAYA)

 PAYA is comprised of individual interventions designed to teach independent living by focusing on money management, personal care, education, job seeking skills, housing, transportation, and parenting.
-Used in all Youth Villages programs, PAYA plays an essential role in our transitional living program.
+Used in all Youth Villages programs, PAYA plays an essential role in our YVLifeSet program.

 Motivational Interviewing (MI)